The International Investigations Review: Australia

 Statutory liability is more clearly defined.
-Chapter 2, Part 2.5, Division 12 of the Criminal Code 1995 (Cth), for example, outlines corporate criminal responsibility as it applies to the Code.
-The Criminal Code 1995 (Criminal Code) applies to bodies corporate in the same way it applies to individuals (or where provided, with modifications).
+Chapter 2, Part 2.5, Division 12 of the Criminal Code outlines corporate criminal responsibility as it applies to the Code.
+The Criminal Code applies to bodies corporate in the same way it applies to individuals (or where provided, with modifications).
 For the most part, offences under the Criminal Code have physical elements (action or conduct) and fault elements (intention, knowledge, recklessness or negligence).
-These elements must be satisfied beyond reasonable doubt in order for an offence to be proven beyond reasonable doubt.
+These elements must be satisfied beyond reasonable doubt for an offence to be proven beyond reasonable doubt.
 Notably, a body corporate may be found guilty of any offence under the Criminal Code, including one punishable by imprisonment.

-Where a physical element of an offence is committed by an employee, agent or officer of a body corporate acting within the actual or apparent scope of his or her employment, or within his or her actual or apparent authority, the physical element must also be attributed to the body corporate.
+Where a physical element of an offence is committed by an employee, agent or officer of a body corporate acting within the actual or apparent scope of their employment, or within their actual or apparent authority, the physical element must also be attributed to the body corporate.
 If intention, knowledge or recklessness is a fault element in relation to a physical element of an offence, that fault element must be attributed to a body corporate that expressly, tacitly or impliedly authorised or permitted the commission of the offence.
 Authorisation or permissions may be established by various modes of proof.

-Other acts of Parliament, such as the Corporations Act 2001 (Cth) and the Australian Securities and Investments Commission Act 2001 (Cth), contain similar liability provisions.
+Other acts of Parliament, such as the Corporations Act and the Australian Securities and Investments Commission Act 2001 (Cth) (the ASIC Act), contain similar liability provisions.

-The ALRC final report is due on 30 April 2020.
-While the shift towards more aggressive enforcement action has already commenced, reform focusing on simplification of Part 2.5 of the Code and consolidation of the presently diverse corporate liability regulatory landscape in Australia will further strengthen the overall means by which the regime can be used to attribute corporate criminal liability and create an environment hostile to criminal contraventions on the part of corporate bodies.
+While the federal government has acknowledged the ALRC's recommendations, the extent to which they will be implemented remains to be seen.
+However, the shift towards more assertive enforcement action has already commenced, reform focusing on simplification of Part 2.5 of the Code and consolidation of the presently diverse corporate liability regulatory landscape in Australia will further strengthen and simplify means by which the regime can be used to attribute corporate criminal liability and create an environment hostile to criminal contraventions on the part of corporate bodies.

 The main form of penalty imposed on a corporate body is a fine.

 Statutory fines have defined maximum limits, either expressed by a maximum number of penalty units that can be imposed or by a monetary figure.
-In a law of the Commonwealth or Territory ordinance, unless the contrary intention appears, one penalty unit amounts to A$210.
+As of 1 July 2020, in a law of the commonwealth or territory ordinance, unless the contrary intention appears, one penalty unit amounts to A$222.
 The quantum of the fine can be significant.
-For example, if a corporate body is found guilty of the offence of bribery of a Commonwealth public official, the maximum fine that can be imposed is 100,000 penalty units (amounting to A$21 million).
+For example, if a corporate body is found guilty of the offence of bribery of a commonwealth public official, the maximum fine that can be imposed is 100,000 penalty units (amounting to more than A$22 million).

 Serious offences can, in certain circumstances, lead to the company being wound up pursuant to Section 461 of the Corporations Act 2001 (Cth).
 Similarly, serious offences can lead to confiscation proceedings being brought by the AFP pursuant to the Proceeds of Crime Act 2002 (Cth) (the Act).
-The Act was passed on 11 October 2002 and came into operation on 1 January 2003.
-The Act provides a scheme to trace, restrain and confiscate the proceeds of crime against Commonwealth law.
-In some circumstances, it can also be used to confiscate the proceeds of crime against foreign law or the proceeds of crime against State law (if those proceeds have been used in a way that contravenes Commonwealth law).
+The Act provides a scheme to trace, restrain and confiscate the proceeds of crime against commonwealth law.
+In some circumstances, it can also be used to confiscate the proceeds of crime against foreign law or the proceeds of crime against state law (if those proceeds have been used in a way that contravenes commonwealth law).
 It is expected that the proceeds of crime laws will increasingly be applied to white-collar matters where, in the past, they have been mostly applied to general crime.

-Under the amendments to the Corporations Act 2001 (Cth) and the Australian Securities and Investment Act (Cth), the maximum civil penalty amounts for individuals are at least 5,000 penalty units (amounting to A$1.05 million) or three times the financial benefits obtained or losses avoided; and, for corporations, at least 50,000 penalty units (amounting to A$10.5 million) or three times the value of benefits obtained or losses avoided, or 10 per cent of annual turnover in the 12 months preceding the contravening conduct (but not more than 2.5 million penalty units (A$525 million)).
+Under 2018 amendments to the Corporations Act and the ASIC Act, the maximum civil penalty amounts for individuals are at least 5,000 penalty units (amounting to A$1.11 million) or three times the financial benefits obtained or losses avoided; and, for corporations, at least 50,000 penalty units (amounting to A$11.1 million) or three times the value of benefits obtained or losses avoided, or 10 per cent of annual turnover in the 12 months preceding the contravening conduct (but not more than 2.5 million penalty units (A$555 million)).